remaskm/Chroot-Jail-Escape-Write-up/README.md

 ---

-# **11. What This Lab Demonstrates**
+# **11. What This Demo Demonstrates**

-The exercise conclusively demonstrates several key principles essential for understanding containers and environment isolation.
+The demo conclusively demonstrates several key principles essential for understanding containers and environment isolation.

 ### **11.1 Chroot is NOT a security boundary**

-This lab reaffirms that a chroot only restricts the *filesystem view* for a process and is not built to be a strong security boundary on its own.
-It does **not** block or even mitigate several common security threats, including SUID escalation, the abuse of Linux capabilities, interactions with kernel interfaces, access to device files, exploitation via open file descriptors, or the core dump exploits demonstrated here.
+This lab reaffirms that a chroot only restricts the filesystem view for a process and is not built to be a strong security boundary on its own.
+It does not block or even mitigate several common security threats, including SUID escalation, the abuse of Linux capabilities, interactions with kernel interfaces, access to device files, exploitation via open file descriptors, or the core dump exploits demonstrated here.

 ### **11.2 SUID binaries inside a jail = instant compromise**